 If a product was sold to a user with certain warranties, and these warranties turn out to be false and the user is injured as a result.

-These types of lawsuits can be complicated, and determining who to file a claim against, the type of claim to file, and the best way to proceed with your case is best left to an experienced product liability attorney in Fort Lauderdale.
+These types of lawsuits can be complicated, and determining who to file a claim against, the type of claim to file, and the best way to proceed with your case is with an experienced product liability lawyer in Fort Lauderdale.

 Working With an Attorney After a Product Liability Injury

-If you were injured in the course of the normal use of a product and you believe that the seller, manufacturer, or distributor is responsible for your injuries, then you will benefit from the legal support of an attorney who is familiar with product liability cases in Florida.
+If you were injured in the course of the normal use of a product and you believe that the seller, manufacturer, or distributor is responsible for your injuries, then you will benefit from the legal support of a product liability lawyer in the Fort Lauderdale area who is familiar with these types of cases in Florida.
 The team at Friedland & Associates is available to discuss your situation during a free initial consultation as soon as possible.

 When you first decide to seek compensation from a party who is responsible for your injuries, whether in a car accident, medical malpractice case, or any other personal injury case, you need to decide the best way to move forward.
 This could begin with a series of negotiations with the defendant, their insurance company, or their legal team in order to work towards an out-of-court settlement.
 In many cases, product manufacturers and distributors are interested in working through settlement negotiations in order to avoid the harmful media that comes with a full lawsuit for a faulty product.

-If you are unable to reach an agreement, or if the defendant is unwilling to negotiate, you may need to then move forward with filing a claim with the Florida courts, at which point you and your attorney will begin to prepare for trial.
+If you are unable to reach an agreement, or if the defendant is unwilling to negotiate, you may need to then move forward with filing a claim with the Florida courts, at which point you and your Fort Lauderdale product liability lawyer will begin to prepare for trial.
 Before a trial, you will need to go through a discovery phase, depositions, and possible further negotiations before the trial begins.